OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/scripts-and-routines.md

 ## Commenting

 Commenting within an OpenBB routine file is how the author of a script can communicate to the end-user.
 Commented lines - beginning with, "#" - are passed over during execution of the routine.
-Let's update the example routine file with a few commments to illustrate.
+Let's update the example routine file with a few comments to illustrate.

 ```console
 # This routine is a demonstration of the OpenBB routine files.